 Remember, these lessons are a roadmap to becoming a guitar player (or a better guitar player), but you’re the driver doing the work.
 Let them guide you, and then practice each lick, chord and scale until your fingers bleed!

-And if you need a little extra help on how to learn how to play guitar, we’ve compiled a helpful list of tips of how to do it the right way.
+And if you need a little extra help on how to learn how to play guitar, we’ve compiled a helpful list of tips on how to do it the right way.
+Also, check out our tips on how to choose a guitar and the best practice amp for beginners.

 Best of luck on your guitar journey!